ediconss/dolphinscheduler/docs/docs/en/guide/resource/file-manage.md

 In the workflow definition module of project Manage, create a new workflow using a shell task.

-- Script: 'sh resource/hello.sh'
+- Script: 'sh hello.sh'
-- Resource: Select 'resource/hello.sh'
+- Resource: Select 'hello.sh'

 > Notice: When using a resource file in the script, the file name needs to be the same as the full path of the selected resource:
-> For example: if the resource path is `resource/hello.sh`, you need to use the full path of `resource/hello.sh` to use it in the script.
+> For example: if the resource path is `/resource/hello.sh`, you need to use the full path of `/resource/hello.sh` to use it in the script.

 ![use-shell](../../../../img/new_ui/dev/resource/demo/file-demo02.png)